paulgevers/autopkgtest/doc/README.package-tests.rst

     Please use this considerately, as for large builds it unnecessarily builds the entire project when you only need a tiny subset (like the tests/ subdirectory).
-It is often possible to run ``make -C tests`` instead, or copy the test code to ``$ADTTMP`` and build it there with some custom commands.
+It is often possible to run ``make -C tests`` instead, or copy the test code to ``$AUTOPKGTEST_TMP`` and build it there with some custom commands.
 This cuts down the load on the Continuous Integration servers and also makes tests more robust as it prevents accidentally running them against the built source tree instead of the installed packages.

 allow-stderr
     Output to stderr is not considered a failure.
 This is useful for